xqemu/xqemu.com/docs/getting-started.md

         -usb -device usb-xbox-gamepad

 Of course, on Windows the executable path will have a `.exe` extension.
-If launching a pre-built binary from AppVeyor, replace `./i386-softmmu/qemu-system-i386` with `xqemu.exe`.
+If launching a pre-built binary, replace `./i386-softmmu/qemu-system-i386` with `xqemu.exe`.

 Replace the variables `$MCPX`, `$BIOS`, `$HDD`, and `$DISC` with the appropriate